top of page

 Once you’ve mastered the first step of engagement, then you’ll need to work on keeping these muscles engaged whilst moving the spine.
 A nice way to work on this is in a pelvic tilt to start and then can be progressed to various back bending positions.

 If we activate too firmly (i.e bracing), this increases intra-abdominal pressure to create a false sense of stability for the lumbar spine.
-This increase in intra-abdominal pressure has been linked to a variety of injuries and symptoms such as stress incontinence, pelvic prolapse, abdominal hernia, disc and nerve injuries.
+In many different tricks and lifts this can be a helpful strategy, however when it comes to backbending, a heavy increase in intra-abdominal pressure has been linked to a variety of injuries and symptoms such as stress incontinence, pelvic prolapse, abdominal hernia, disc and nerve injuries.

-So instead of contracting the abdominals firmly or softening the abdominals completely we want to think of lengthening them whilst maintain a light contraction in a back bend.
+So instead of contracting the abdominals firmly or softening the abdominals completely we want to think of the abdominal muscles maintaining a moderate intensity active engagement whilst being lengthened in a back bend.

 What about my glutes?